NimaBoscarino/react-notes/README.md

 REPO: https://github.com/NimaBoscarino/react-notes

+*For the notes from class, look at the `notes.md` file.*

 Note!
+There are multiple examples in this repo.
+The one that we built is inside of `react-simple-boilerplate`.
+If you `cd` into that directory, you can run `npm i` and then `npm start` to run it, and go to `localhost:3000` to see the project running.

-You can run the example by `npm i`nstalling, and then running `npm start` and navigating to `localhost:3000` in your browser.
+There's another example at the root of this project!
+It explores some extra stuff with state.
+If you're feeling adventurous, you can run the example by `npm i`nstalling, then running `npm start` and navigating to `localhost:3000` in your browser.

 [Take a look at the React boilerplate](https://github.com/lighthouse-labs/react-simple-boilerplate)

-Welcome to React!
+## Welcome to React!

 React is a *framework*.
 Frameworks are a subset of libraries.
 They are libraries that help build things faster, by buying into an ecosystem.
 Frameworks have **opinions** on how you should do things, and **abstractions** to help with efficiency.